bflorat/qdwizard/README.md

 ````
 ## General use
 * It is a good practice to create wizards and their associated screens in the same package.
 It's also better to implement screens in different java files.
 * Set errors using the `setProblem(String)` method.
-The error will be displayed in red to the user at the bottom of the screen.
-When error is fixed, use a `setProblem(null)`.
+The error will be displayed in red at the bottom of the screen.
+When error is fixed, use a `setProblem(null)` to remove it.
-* Use `setCanFinish(true)` method in a screen to set the fact that the screen is the last one (user can click on Finish button).
+* Use `setCanFinish(true)` method in a screen to state the fact that this screen is the last one (user can click on Finish button).

-* By default, QDwizard keeps screens into memory so user can go previous or next and keep typed values.
-If you want to clear this cache, use the `ClearPoint` annotation against your screen(s) classes.
-When user reaches a screen that use this annotation, the screens cache is cleaned up.
+##Advanced topics
 * The Screen class contains two empty methods `onEnter()` and `onLeave()` which are called by the wizard respectively on entering and before leaving the screen.
 You can override them to add specific behaviors.
-Note that this happens only in forward mode, which means `onEnter()` won't be called when you return to a screen via the previous button and `onLeave()` won't be called when you leave the screen via the previous button.
+Note that this happens only in forward mode, which means that `onEnter()` won't be called when you return to a screen via the previous button and that `onLeave()` won't be called when you leave the screen via the previous button.

-##Advanced topics
+* By default, QDwizard keeps the screens (and its widgets models) into memory so user can go previous or next and keep typed values.
+If you want to clear this cache, use the `ClearPoint` annotation against your screen(s) classes.
+When user reaches a screen that use this annotation, the screens cache is cleaned up and the screens `initUI()` is called.
 * By default, the Cancel button just close the wizard window.
-You can implement a `onCancel()` method in your wizard, which will be called when the user presses the Cancel button.
+You can implement a `Wizard.onCancel()` method which will be called when the user presses the Cancel button.
 This method should should return true to close the window or false if you want to keep it opened.
 * You can come with you own langpack if it is not provided natively by QDWizard or you can override an existing langpack using the `Langpack.addLocale()` method.
 * [from 4.2.0] You can call the `Screen.setCanGoNext(boolean)`, `Screen.setCanGoPrevious(boolean)`,`Screen.setCanCancel(boolean)` and `Screen.setCanFinish(boolean)` from your screen class as a way to force disabling of "Previous","Next", "Cancel" or "Finish" buttons on certain events.
 * [from 4.2.0] You can call the `Wizard.forceNextScreen()`, `Wizard.forcePreviousScreen()`, `Wizard.forceCancel()` and `Wizard.forceFinish()` to force programmatically the screen actions (without actual user clicking on the buttons).
-Beware that this action still follows the state of the screen (canGoNext, canGoPrev, canCancel, canFinish) and will have no effect if it is not the case.
+Beware that this action still follows the state of the screen (canGoNext, canGoPrev, canCancel, canFinish) and will have no effect if this condition is not fulfilled.
 The same methods are available from the `Screen` classes.

 ##Samples
 Have a look at [the Jajuk DJ wizard](https://github.com/jajuk-team/jajuk/blob/master/jajuk/src/main/java/org/jajuk/ui/wizard/digital_dj/DigitalDJWizard.java)